 1. Get a head start before you quit your job

 Before you quit your job and set out to become a starving artist, it helps to establish a foundation first.
-For example, if you are a writer, try working with a reputable self-publishing company first so that you can gain traction before giving up your main source of income.
-Or if you are a digital artist, create a robust portfolio and at least a small pool of clients.
+For example, if you are a writer, try working with a reputable self-publishing company first so that you can gain traction before giving up your primary source of income.
+Or, if you are a digital artist, create a robust portfolio and at least a small pool of clients.
 This way, you can establish sources of income for when you leave your main job and start pursuing an artist career.

 2. Get comfortable living with less

-One of the best survival tips for starving artists is to stretch out your money as much as possible, and this means living below your means.
+One of the best survival tips for starving artists is to stretch out your money as much as possible, which means living below your means.
 While your income is not steady yet, you have to ensure that you can pay for all your needs without ending up in the red.
 So, rent an affordable place, shop at discount stores, and curb your shopping habits—with enough time, your sacrifices will pay off in the end.

 3. Learn how to eat healthy while being cheap